LipoStyle/LipoStyle/README.md

 - 💞️ I’m looking to learn all the time, by any means(helping others, asking questions - answering question - and many other things)
 - 📫 You can find me on Instagram/Facebook as LipoStyle
 - HTML / CSS / JAVASCRIPT / REACT
-- Undergraduate to DEPT. of INFORMATICS & TELECOMMUNICATIONS Univercity of Thessaly, Greece
+- Undergraduate to DEPT. of INFORMATICS & TELECOMMUNICATIONS University of Thessaly, Greece

 <!---
 LipoStyle/LipoStyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.